 Twin Peaks finally returned to our screens on May 22 after over 26 years.
 Twin Peaks season 3 airs for UK viewers on Sky Atlantic every Tuesday at 9pm.
 You can watch earlier via the simulcast at 2am on Mondays.
 The premiere was two hours and episodes three and four were made available immediately on Sky GO.
-Episode five is the latest, due to air tonight (June 6).
+Episode 12 is the latest, due to air in the UK on August 1.

 Not seen any of the new material yet?
 Get ready with the full trailer.
 It is happening again.

-It’ll be repeated on May 23 at 9pm.
-The new series will consist of 18 episodes in total and run until August.
+The new series will consist of 18 episodes in total and run until September.
 Nevins had previously warned fans to expect an “unconventional” release for Twin Peaks season 3.
 “I think it is quite possible we’re not going to do a traditional release pattern.
 I’ve had a couple conversations with David [Lynch],” Nevins explained.

 Is the glass box billionaire Cooper’s doppelgänger?